 Lizard Peninsula · TR12

 Once drawings are approved, the build is the bit that decides whether you get the home you imagined or a frustrating compromise.
 We deliver projects on a single contract — design, drawings, approvals and construction — so the team that drew it is the team that builds it.
-In Gweek, that work is shaped by the place itself — Gweek is the AONB village at the head of the Helford River, with a working boatyard, the National Seal Sanctuary nearby and a tight Conservation Area along the river, with a building stock that leans toward traditional granite riverside cottages and Victorian villas.
+What works on a TR12 plot rarely works elsewhere — Gweek is the AONB village at the head of the Helford River, with a working boatyard, the National Seal Sanctuary nearby and a tight Conservation Area along the river, with a building stock that leans toward Edwardian houses above the river and Victorian villas.

 Local context